Not all those who wander are lost- J.R.R Tolkien

 If I had to boil it all down, I would say this: comprehension grows when we stop treating it like a mystery.

-That, to me, is where comprehension instruction really begins.
+This, to me, is where comprehension instruction really begins.

 References